Environmental Quality Council

 The Council has 17 members who are appointed by the Governor to four-year terms.
 Appointments require legislative approval.
 Council members represent: the food manufacturing industry; conservation interests; the agricultural processing industry; the automobile or petroleum industry; the chemical industry; heavy industry; the power generating industry; crop production; labor; the livestock industry; county government; municipal government (two members, one of which represents cities not of the primary or metropolitan class); a professional engineer; a biologist; a representative of minority interests; and a doctor with knowledge about the health aspects of air, water and land pollution.

 Although the Council is responsible for review and adoption of rules and regulations, it does not have involvement or oversight in the administrative functions or day-to-day responsibilities of the agency.
-The Director of the Department of Environmental Quality is responsible for adminstration of the department and the rules and regulations adopted by the Council.
+The Director of the Department of Environmental Quality is responsible for administration of the department and the rules and regulations adopted by the Council.

 Nebraska Department of Environmental Quality